 Find Story Mound, constructed by people of the Adena culture (800 B.C.–A.D.100) in a Chillicothe neighborhood.
 Excavated in 1897, this site yielded the first documented example of a circular Adena timber building, a common structure of Adena ceremonial and domestic architecture.
 Average visit time: Allow 15 minutes

 Story Mound is a large, rounded earthen mound located on slightly less than an acre of ground in Chillicothe.
-This prehistoric burial mound stands 19.5 feet high, with a basal diameter of 95 feet.
-Erected by the Adena culture sometime between 800 B.C to A.D.
+This ancient burial mound stands 19.5 feet high, with a basal diameter of 95 feet.
+Built by people of the Adena culture sometime between 800 B.C and A.D.
 100, it was excavated in 1897 by Clarence Loveberry, who discovered the first example of a circular timber building used in Adena ceremonial and domestic architecture.
 It is listed on the National Register of Historic Places.
-The state of Ohio acquired Story Mound in 1950.
+The State of Ohio acquired Story Mound in 1950.